This post may contain affiliate links. Please read my Privacy Policy for details.

 Mix and Garnish

-Add ice cubes, stir the ingredients, and top with desired garnishes.
+Pour the spritz over the ice cubes and top with desired garnishes.

 Prosecco Alternatives - Instead of prosecco, use champagne, sparkling wine, or white wine.
 Ginger beer or ginger ale is another popular option; although I have not tried either, they sound delicious.